A Fast, Growable Array With Stable Pointers in C

 Hybrid Approach✅ (at creation)✅ (after creation)✅ (after creation)

-Virtual Memory Array✅ (up to reservation)not really
+Virtual Memory Array✅ (up to reservation)

 Segment Array